loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-mssql.md

 Edit `datasources.json` to add other properties that enable you to connect the data source to a SQL Server database.

-To connect to a SQL Server instance running in Azure, you must specify a qualified user name with hostname, and add to the following to the data source declaration:
+To connect to a SQL Server instance running in Azure, you must specify a qualified user name with hostname, and add the following to the data source declaration:

 ```js
 "options": {